 Join us for our annual Bear Bash!
 Our very own concert with t-shirt giveaways, lights, and live music!

 Your Professors want to get to know you outside of class so make a connection with them even if it’s a small one.

 The Ruby dates back to the early 1900s.
 The library carries copies of Ruby from a number of years, even those in the early 1900s!
 Students can look at Ursinus and Ursinus students throughout the years, you may even find a faculty/staff member!

-Our UCARE office offers many community service opportunites.
+Our UCARE office offers many community service opportunities.
 Some classes do community service as well as a part of their curriculum

-A couple afternoons or nights a semester, Wismer hosts specialty dinners such as Itailan, Thanksgiving, Holiday, Greek, and Sushi feasts!
+A couple afternoons or nights a semester, Wismer hosts specialty dinners such as Italian, Thanksgiving, Holiday, Greek, and Sushi feasts!

-The President often invites student leaders over to his house and have dinner with them to discuss what they have done in campus
+The President often invites student leaders over to her house to have conversation or even dinner.

-It can be unaviodable to have technical problems or misplace your student ID, so Tech Support can be your best friend to finding solution to your troubles.
+It can be unavoidable to have technical problems or misplace your student ID, so Tech Support can be your best friend to finding solution to your troubles.

 Student government has a senate meeting every other Wednesday that allows opinions from students and clubs.